"The Expert Authority You Can Trust"

 If you prefer, you can take straight caprylic acid but I do suggest you get a sustained release formula such as this one.
 Doses should be 4000mgs per day.

-Any questions or concerns about coconut oil for yeast infections please feel free to contact me.
+Any questions or concerns about coconut oil for yeast infections please feel free to contact us.

 These statements have not been evaluated by the Food and Drug